 Because of the nature of their experiments, high-energy physicists must do their research in collaboration with large laboratories like Fermilab and CERN.
 Both of these laboratories invite international collaboration of physicists and engineers.
 Prof. Parashar is committed to two experiments at these labs – namely DZERO (Fermilab) and CMS (Compact Muon Solenoid) at CERN.
-There 750 and 2500 physicists, respectively, in each of the two collaborations from institutions the world over.
+There are 750 and 3000 physicists, respectively, in each of the two collaborations from institutions the world over.
 PUC is one of the US member institutions of CMS Experiment at CERN and a member of DZERO at Fermilab.

 The primary instrument used for this work is a particle accelerator.The world’s most powerful accelerator, a tunnel measuring 4 miles in circumference, is located at Fermilab.
 It is called the Tevatron.
 The next higher energy accelerator (LHC), 17 miles circular tunnel, is currently being built at CERN.
 In these accelerators protons circulate in opposite directions at the speed of light.
 The tunnels are populated with superconducting magnets to manipulate their behavior.
 When complete, in 2007, it will accelerate and smash particles called protons, with protons at nearly the speed of light.
 This will create conditions in a small volume that occurred a few seconds after the Big Bang.
 These collisions will happen at an unprecedented energy of 14 trillion electron volts.